SumoLogic/sumologic-documentation/docs/cloud-soar/cloud-soar-integration-framework.md

 ### Trigger action definitions

-Triggers allow you to extend Cloud SOAR functionality with custom logic using OIF actions.
-Triggers are invoked based on specific events that can manually be invoked by Cloud SOAR users, or invoked automatically by interacting with the appropriate endpoint of the API.
-For example, you can activate a trigger when a button is pressed, a field value is updated in an incident, or when new objects are created.
+Triggers run when users perform specific actions, or can be invoked automatically by interacting with the appropriate endpoint of the API.
+For example, a trigger can run when a field value is updated in an incident, new objects are created, or when a button is pressed.

 #### Define a trigger action